Local teacher accused of sexual misconduct with a student

 OPELOUSAS, La.
-(KLFY)- An Opelousas Junior High teacher is facing a criminal charge in an investigation into allegations of an inappropriate relationship with a 14-year-old student.
+(KLFY) – (12/13/19) An Opelousas Junior High teacher is facing a criminal charge in an investigation into allegations of an inappropriate relationship with a student.

-Hally Batiste, 27, of Carencro, was arrested Thursday on one count of indecent behavior with a juvenile, Opelousas Police Chief Martin McLendon said.
+Hally Batiste, 26, faces one count of sexual misconduct with a student, Opelousas Police Chief Martin McLendon said.

 St. Landry Parish School Superintendent Patrick Jenkins said Batiste has been placed on paid administrative leave pending the investigation.